top of page

 Current Year Tax Deductions with Potential Cash Flows from Operations

-Intangible Costs typically include expenses made by an operator that cannot be recovered and are necessary in the drilling and preparation of wells for the production of oil and gas, such as survey work, ground clearing, drainage, wages, fuel, repairs and supplies.
+Intangible Costs include expenses that cannot be recovered and are necessary in the drilling and preparation of oil and gas wells, such as survey work, ground clearing, drainage, wages, fuel, repairs and supplies.

 Tangible Costs typically include costs pertaining to the actual direct cost of the drilling equipment, such as well rigs and machinery.

-Depletion is an accounting and tax concept used most often in the mining, timber, and petroleum industries.
-It is similar to depreciation in that it is a cost recovery system for accounting and tax reporting.
-"The depletion deduction" allows an owner or operator to account for the reduction of a product's reserves.
+Depletion is a cost recovery system for accounting and tax reporting.
+A depletion deduction allows an owner or operator to account for the reduction of a product's reserves pver time.

 Schedule E Business Loss